 |LEARNERS WON’T APPLY NEW SKILLS TO THEIR JOBS|

-For learning to translate to real-world application, the concepts, skills and behaviours must be integrated into day-to-day work processes.
-Let learners know they will be coached, supported and managed as they try new behaviours when they go back to the job.
-Build job aids, checklists and other tools.
+For learning to translate to real-world application, the concepts, skills, and behaviors must be integrated into day-to-day work processes.
+Let learners know they will be coached, supported, and managed as they try new behaviors when they go back to the job.
+Build job aids, checklists, and other tools.
 Don’t leave it up to each learner to figure out what to do differently back on the job.
 Form a pilot group or team of high performers to create and beta test plans and processes for ensuring new skills become part of the workflow.
 Skipping this best practice guarantees learners will revert to old habits and patterns.

 5. MANAGER PREPARATION

 |MANAGERS WON’T BE READY AND ABLE TO COACH|

 Manager involvement has a greater impact on ensuring the application of learning than any other factor.
 In order to recognize, reinforce, and/or redirect behaviors, managers must know how to coach on the specific skills their people will learn.
 Sidestepping manager preparation means that managers won’t be equipped for their role—a huge loss when you consider what research shows about the power of manager coaching.

 |NEW SKILLS AND BEHAVIORS WON’T BE USED AND SUSTAINED|